kotae4/intro-to-gamehacking/README.md

 ## Windows Processes ##

 Processes are containers for programs and their associated data.
-Processes also provide a natural memory boundary.
+Processes also provide a natural memory boundary.<br>
-Each process is given its own virtual address space and the OS is responsible for translating virtual addresses to physical addresses.
+Each process is given its own virtual address space and the OS is responsible for translating virtual addresses to physical addresses.<br>
-Two programs may share the same base virtual address (for example, running two instances of the 32-bit Assault Cube game you'll find the base address of each one to be `0x400000`) but won't conflict with each other because the final translation to a physical address will be different.
+Two programs may share the same base virtual address (for example, running two instances of the 32-bit Assault Cube game you'll find the base address of each one to be `0x400000`) but won't conflict with each other because the final translation to a physical address will be different.<br>
 Everything related to a process is stored in an EPROCESS struct which is created by the kernel during process creation.
 This includes the page tables (for address translation), the VAD root node, the handle table, the thread list, and the usermode-exposed PEB which contains the list of loaded modules.
-You don't need to be intimately familiar with the EPROCESS struct until you're ready for kernel driver development, but you should be aware that the PEB contains information on every loaded module in the process.
+You don't need to be intimately familiar with the EPROCESS struct until you're ready for kernel driver development, but you should be aware that the PEB contains information on every loaded module in the process.<br>
 One final note: when a process exits all of its resources are automatically freed by the kernel.
-All those people on programming forums telling you to free your memory or release your handles before exit are ultimate pedants (but it **is** a good practice to do those things ;).
+All those people on programming forums telling you to free your memory or release your handles before exit are ultimate pedants (but it **is** a good practice to do those things ;)<br>

 | ![ntoskrnl!PspRundownSingleProcess](guide_images/processes-cant-leak.png) |
 |:--:|
 | <sub>Image: Processes never leak their own memory or handles</sub> |

-As for how to learn more, the latest edition of the Windows Internals book is probably going to be the best resource.
+As for how to learn more, the latest edition of the Windows Internals book is probably going to be the best resource.<br>

 ## Windows Image Loader ##
-Files are just bytes on disks, and so it is the image loader that must parse those bytes, figure out what and where the files it depends on are (and load and parse those...), and then finally hand over execution to the main entry point.
+Files are just bytes on disks, and so it is the image loader that must parse those bytes, figure out what and where the files it depends on are (and load and parse those...), and then finally hand over execution to the main entry point.<br>
 The image loader is able to do this by having a standardized file format for executable files.
-For modern Windows operating systems the most common standard is the PE file format which was discussed in an earlier section.
+For modern Windows operating systems the most common standard is the PE file format which was discussed in an earlier section.<br>
 Through this file format, the image loader knows that important metadata will be contained at the very start of the file (and that metadata will point to other important metadata at other positions within the file).
-Such metadata includes various flags indicating whether the image is x86 or x64, whether it's large-address aware, whether it's a GUI app or console app, as well as the Import Table which defines every module and function within each module that the program depends upon.
+Such metadata includes various flags indicating whether the image is x86 or x64, whether it's large-address aware, whether it's a GUI app or console app, as well as the Import Table which defines every module and function within each module that the program depends upon.<br>
 For a basic level of understanding the only things you need to know are that files are bytes on disk, executable files use a standard file format, and the image loader (which runs in usermode) parses those files to recursively load dependencies and do other initial setup work before handing execution over to the main entry point.
-It should be noted that some equally important work is done in kernelmode to create the process, which is part of the general 'image loading' process, but in this guide I refer specifically to the usermode part as the 'image loader'.
+It should be noted that some equally important work is done in kernelmode to create the process, which is part of the general 'image loading' process, but in this guide I refer specifically to the usermode part as the 'image loader'.<br>

 For additional resources, again, the Windows Internals book is great.
 But thankfully, you'll also find some great posts online.
 So look for stackoverflow questions, forum posts, github repos of manual mappers (more on those later).